 - Absurdism is the belief that a search for meaning is inherently in conflict with the actual lack of meaning, but that one should both accept this and simultaneously rebel against it by embracing what life has to offer.

-In general, there are three ways of practically dealing with the situation.
+Once you accept one of these, there are three ways of practically dealing with the situation.

 - Suicide due to life being ultimately meaningless and therefore either too boring or too painful